GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/remote-hosted-code/index.md

 Generally speaking, no. RHC is simply not allowed.
 There is, however, a small number of cases where it _is_ allowed.
 These are almost always cases where it is impossible for any other option.

-### [User Scripts API][user-scripts-api]
+### User Scripts API

-User Scripts are small code snippets that are usually supplied by the end user, intended for User Script managers like [TamperMonkey][tampermonkey] and [Violentmonkey][violentmonkey].
+[User Scripts][user-scripts-api] are small code snippets that are usually supplied by the end user, intended for User Script managers like [TamperMonkey][tampermonkey] and [Violentmonkey][violentmonkey].
 It is not possible to these managers to bundle code that is written by end users, so the User Script API exposes a way to execute code provided by the end user.
 This _is not_ a substitute for [chrome.scripting.executeScript][executescript], or other code execution environments - end users must enable [developer mode][dev_mode] to execute anything.
 If the Chrome Web Store review team thinks that this is being used in a manner other than it is intended for (i.e. code provided by the end user), it may be rejected or it's listing taken down from the store.

-### [chrome.debugger][chrome.debugger]
+### chrome.debugger

-The chrome.debugger API gives extensions the ability to interact with the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/).
+The [chrome.debugger][chrome.debugger] API gives extensions the ability to interact with the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/).
 This is the same protocol that is used for Chrome's Devtools, and an [amazing number of other tools](https://github.com/ChromeDevTools/awesome-chrome-devtools).
 With it, an extension can request and execute remote code.
 Just like User Scripts, it is not a substitute for chrome.scripting, and has a much more notable end user experience.
 While it is being used, the user will see a warning bar at the top of the window.
 If the banner is closed or dismissed, the debugging session will be terminated.

 {% Img src="image/DXqUldooyJOUnj3qXSYLHbUgUI93/SyeEuVZINxlaVnCHqqo2.jpg", alt="screenshot of the URL bar in Chrome that has the message 'Debugger Extension started debugging this browser'", width="800", height="18" %}

-### [Sandboxed iframes][sandboxed_iframes]
+### Sandboxed iframes

 If you need to evaluate a string as code, and are in a DOM environment (e.g. a content script, as opposed to a background service worker), then another option would be to use a [sandboxed iframe][sandboxed_iframes].
 Extensions don't support things like `eval` by default as a safety precaution - a malicious code could put user safety and security at risk.
 But when the code is only executed in a known safe environment, like an iframe that has been sandboxed from the rest of the web, then those risks are greatly reduced.
 Within this context, the Content Security Policy that blocks the usage of eval can be lifted, allowing you to run any valid javascript code.